MafiaHub/Framework/vendors/v8pp/docs/wrapping.md

 is a thin wrapper that constructs a `v8::ObjectTemplate`.
 This class also has a constructor to re-use an existing `v8::ObjectTemplate` instance.

-The `v8pp::module` class contains a number of `set(name, value)` function overloads that allows binding to V8 for other `v8pp::modules`, C++ functions, global variables, and classes wrapped with `v8pp::class_` template.
+The `v8pp::module` class contains functions that allows binding to V8 for other `v8pp::modules`, C++ functions, lambdas, global variables, and classes wrapped with `v8pp::class_` template.

-These `set` functions return reference to the `v8pp::module` instance to allow call chaining:
+These binding functions return reference to the `v8pp::module` instance to allow call chaining:

 ```c++